SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the provider side:

 1. A DNS record and web server for hosting the Gaia-X related identity assets
 2. A public/private key pair compatible with JSON Web Signatures (JWS) and a corresponding X.509 certificate chain containing the public key.
 GXDCH expected [EIDAS](https://en.wikipedia.org/wiki/EIDAS) or [evSSL](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) certificate as trust anchor of x.509 certificate chain.
 Deployment endpoints of GXDCH accepts [Let's Encrypt certificates](https://letsencrypt.org/) as trust anchor, too.
+You can verify compliance of your x.509 certificate chain via "TrustAnchor/TrustAnchorController_findTrustAnchor" endpoint of GXDCH Registry Service.
     - the X.509 certificate chain needs to be hosted publicly
 3. A [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and a DID document associated with the DID.
 DID and DID document are linked via [DID method](https://www.w3.org/TR/did-core/#methods).
 This blogpost uses [did:web method](https://w3c-ccg.github.io/did-method-web/).
 However, Gaia-X does not make any limitations with respect to DID methods.
     - the DID document is a JSON file that needs to be hosted publicly at `<DNS record>/.well-known/did.json`